-In order to pull off a successful comeback, the vending industry needs to solve five major issues that are plaguing the industry even today:
+In order to pull off a successful comeback, the vending industry needs to solve these 10 major issues that are plaguing the industry even today:

 The average vending machine experience is at best purely transactional for the end consumer.
 While this may not have posed as much of a problem a couple of decades ago, today, despite advancements in technology such as multiple product dispensation, automated refunds, cashless mobile payment options, multilingual support, and offline transactions not being a norm in present-day vending machines can make the buying experience lacklustre.

 Data leveraging is essentially non-existent in this domain as vending machine owners are often not in complete control of their business installations.
 With vending machines placed in different locations and operating as standalone systems as opposed to being linked to a central server, data leveraging becomes a real challenge.
 This results in an important aspect of consumer satisfaction being neglected as a result of not being able to gather and analyse data and feedback.
 For a vending channel to grow from a ‘handy’ to a ‘chosen’ point of retail, leveraging data analytics for identifying, solving, and pre-empting consumer issues is imperative.